ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

         print("Current directory is-", os.getcwd())
 ```

-The next step is define a program that will trim the YouTube videos.
+The next step is to define a program that will trim the YouTube videos.

 ```python